merely-useful/py-rse/.github/CONTRIBUTING.md

 ## Using Python Code Chunks

 R users should be already familiar with using R Markdown.
-The process for using Python in R Markdown is familiar straight forward.
-When you want to include some
+The process for using

     ```{python}
     python code ...